Best Practice Guidelines

 - Avoid over-management; tightly cut hedges mean there are fewer flowers and berries, thus reducing available habitats, feeding sources and suitable nesting sites.

 - Avoid cutting hedgerows between March and August inclusive.
-It is both illegal and very damaging for wildlife particularly in terms of food and habitat value.
+It is both prohibited (except under certain exemptions) and very damaging for wildlife particularly in terms of food and habitat value.

 - Avoid removing hedgerows, even the dying ones – where they are not a hazard or they don’t prevent younger trees from growing, retain them as they may support insect communities, bat roosts and cavity-nesting birds.

 - To prevent livestock from damaging new and existing plants, especially between May and July, fence up to 2-meters out from the hedgerow base.
 Avoid grazing or cutting the base/margins until after the main flowering period i.e. August.

 - Avoid using sprays or fertilisers near hedgerows as they can have an extremely negative effect on the variety of plants and animals that live there.

 For more information on hedgerow management go to www.farmingfornature.ie/resources/fieldboundaries

 We highly recommend the following resource: The publication ‘Irish Hedgerows: Networks for Nature’

 See our other Best Practice Guides here:

 This leaflet been jointed supported by the Department of Agriculture, Food and the Marine, and the National Parks and Wildlife Service.